smizell/hyperdescribe/hyperdescribe-draft.md

 ## Prefixes

-For specifying prefixes, or curies, the `prefixes` property can be used, which MUST be an array (OPTIONAL).
+For specifying prefixes, or curies, the `prefixes` property can be used, which MUST be an array.
 This property MUST exist in the root.
 Each item of the `prefixes` property MUST have a `name` and `href` property.
+The `prefixes` property is optional.

 ```json
 {